openstack-archive/qinling/doc/source/admin/runtime.rst

 =======================

-Although there are several runtime implementation in-tree, it's very easy to implement your own runtime for the prefered programming language.
+Although there are several runtime implementation in-tree, it's very easy to implement your own runtime for the preferred programming language.